 When forests are cut, the salinity of the soil can greatly increase.
 As a result, saline water draining from such areas can affect downstream or downslope water quality.
 It is estimated that around 7% of the agricultural area of western Australia is suffering from this problem following deforestation.

-Farmland lies dry and life-less as a result of land clearing and extreme drought conditions. …
+Farmland lies dry and life-less due to land clearing and extreme drought conditions. …

-Illegal fishing places further pressure on some species, with patagonian toothfish in the Southern Ocean and shark (for fins) in northern Australian waters being the worst affected.
+Illegal fishing places further pressure on some species, with Patagonian toothfish in the Southern Ocean and sharks (for fins) in northern Australian waters being the worst affected.

 Ballast water from shipping has been responsible for introducing more than 250 species, and possibly as many as 500 species, into Australian waters.

-Of continuing concern for Australia’s is continued population growth along the coastline.
+Of continuing concern for Australia is the continued population growth along the coastline.
 The formation of massive metropolitan centres with increasing population density on Australia’s coasts could displace much valuable biodiversity and ‘high-value’ agricultural land.